thefrontside/microstates/README.md

 Microstates provides an easy way to convert a Microstate which represents a single value into a Observable stream of values.
 This is done by passing a Microstate to `Observable.from` function.
 This function will return a Observable object with a `subscribe` method.
 You can subscribe to the stream by passing an observer to the subscribe function.
-Once you subscribe, you will syncronously receive a microstate with middleware installed that will cause the result of transitions to be pushed through the stream.
+Once you subscribe, you will synchronously receive a microstate with middleware installed that will cause the result of transitions to be pushed through the stream.